 Mincemeat pies are sometimes served as well.
 These are small tarts filled with a delicious combination of currants, raisin, sugar, apples, candied peel, suet and sometimes nuts and cranberries.
 I also like to serve Mincemeat Oat Squares or small squares of Brandy and Mincemeat Cake but this is not at all traditional!

-For those who still have room there’s a cheese course, generally accompanied by lots of Port, a sweet fortified wine served in very small glasses.
+For those who still have room there’s a cheese course, generally accompanied by small glasses of Port, a sweet fortified wine.

 At about 7 or 8pm , we have Cucumber Sandwiches and more tea.
 Making a sandwich with cucumber may sound odd, but thin cold slices of cucumber served on buttered white bread with salt and pepper are actually incredibly delicious.
 Sometimes salmon sandwiches are served as well.